Hachimanbayashi Kanga ruins

-The Hachimanbayashi Kanga ruins (八幡林官衙遺跡, Hachimanbayashi kanga iseki) is an archaeological site containing of the ruins of an Asuka period jōsaku-style Japanese castle located in what is now the Shimazaki neighborhood of the city of Nagaoka, Niigata in the Hokuriku region of Japan.
+The Hachimanbayashi Kanga ruins (八幡林官衙遺跡, Hachimanbayashi kanga iseki) is an archaeological site containing the ruins of an Asuka period jōsaku-style Japanese castle located in what is now the Shimazaki neighborhood of the city of Nagaoka, Niigata in the Hokuriku region of Japan.
 The site was designated a National Historic Site of Japan in 1995.

 Overview

-In the late Asuka period and Nara period, the Yamato court sent a number of military expeditions to what is now the Hokuriku region extend its effective control further north and to subdue the local Emishi tribes in the area.
+In the late Asuka period and Nara period, the imperial court sent a number of military expeditions to what is now the Hokuriku region extend its effective control further north and to subdue the local Emishi tribes in the area.
 At the time, Echigo Province was still part of ancient Koshi Province, and per the Nihon Shoki, in 647 AD, Fort Nutari (渟足柵, Nutari no saku), a fortified government outpost with an earthen rampart surmounted by a wooden palisade, and protected by a dry moat was established.